mfkiwl/docs-6/docs/software_usr/ppengine_config_blocks/cdgnssconf.rst

 OUTLIER_EXCLUSION_DEPTH
 -----------------------
 Default = 0
 Depth of outlier exclusion search.
-Signals are ordered from most to least likely to cause integer fixing failure and single-signal (N-choose-1) exclusion is attempted on each of the ordered signals up to and including the nth one, with n = ``OUTLIER_EXCLUSION_DEPTH``.
+Signals are ordered from most to least likely to cause integer fixing failure and single-signal (N-choose-1) exclusion is attempted on each of the ordered signals up to and including the nth one, with n = OUTLIER_EXCLUSION_DEPTH.
 A value of 0 prevents outlier exclusion from being performed.

 BACKWARD
 --------